 The abuse and anger so perfectly rendered.
 So real.
 It crystallizes from salt granules into tall salt pillars.
 I don’t understand the ending but the love in here, between narrator and Bad, and narrator and her children, especially Mara, is so believable and intense.

 Especially Heinous — 5/5 stars

 There are so many layers to this I’ve barely begun to untangle it, but I adore it.
-It moves from a episode summary, or supposedly so, and then it becomes this fascinating digging into what I means by be haunted by horror, by death, by a job, and then it goes a step further and implicate every single viewer of Law and Order: SVU by letting the characters ask, “What kind of world is this where we are this tired and this haunted, and we are not allowed to rest?”, only to be answered, “Because there is an audience who does not want you to rest.
+It moves from an episode summary, or supposedly so, and then it becomes this fascinating digging into what it means to be haunted by horror, by death, by a job, and then it goes a step further and implicates every single viewer of Law and Order: SVU by letting the characters ask, “What kind of world is this, where we are this tired and this haunted, and still we are not allowed to rest?”, only to be answered, “Because there is an audience who does not want you to rest.
 Because they want your pain and exhaustion and your hauntings.
 They are hungry for it.”

 Probably my favorite story of the collection for how it is so beautiful and painful and raw while also raising media questions as expertly as any pop culture essay would.

 Ugh, the pain in this.
 The poignancy.
 The tragedy of it all.
 The lost potential of it all.

 Deprivation.
 Didn’t quite land as hard with me, but the imagery in the last 30% is thought-provoking.

 I adore the way past and present collide in there, and the narrator’s voice.
 The narrator is very engaging, and every one of these residents is fascinating for how completely unable to function around other people they are.
 The narrator finds them so grating I can't help but feel the same.